tillkahlbrock/serverless-workshop-web-go/content/lab3/_index.md

 **You completed this lab if you**:

-- Automatically store "preview information" for every new url
+- Automatically store "preview information" for every new shortened url
+- Took a look at the preview tables items as they get created

 ## Overview